Lubna2597/OOP-Project/README.md

 Request Sent

 [Omar exits.
 Ali logs in and accepts the request from his Social menu.]

-[Omar logs back in]\
+As soon as request is accepted it will remove the name from request list and will add into friend list [Omar logs back in]\
 Enter 1 to login and 0 to signup: 1\
 Enter Username: omar\